Discover 5 natural solutions to treat crystals in dog urine

 Is watermelon good for dogs with bladder stones?

 A common misconception is that watermelon is safe for dogs with bladder stones.
-Watermelon contains high levels of citrulline, which can cause bladder stones.
+Watermelon contains high levels of citrulline, which can contribute to the formation of bladder stones.

 Veterinarians say dogs with bladder stones should not eat watermelon.